-So what distinguishes bodybuilding from powerlifting?
+So, what distinguishes Bodybuilding from powerlifting?
 Bodybuilding training places less emphasis on weight lifting and more on maximizing muscular hypertrophy (growth).
 Maximal strength is the goal of powerlifting training, particularly in exercises like the squat, bench press, and deadlift.

 Let’s get going!